 - Crayons for tree bark or leaf rubbings.

-- Strong tape or just some double-sided tape for sticking on those small treasures to your paper or journal.
+- Use strong or double-sided tape to stick those tiny treasures to your paper or journal.

 - A washable inkpad, great for making nature stamps out of leaves and other small textured items you might find on a scavenger hunt.

-- A small tub of playdough or play clay for making nature prints or sculptures with naturally found materials.
+- A small tub of playdough or play clay is used to make nature prints or sculptures with naturally found materials.

-- Magnifying glass or binoculars for close up inspections.
+- A magnifying glass or binoculars for close-up inspections.

-- Containers with ventilation for collection and observation of bugs and critters you might find.
+- Containers with ventilation for collecting and observing bugs and critters you might find.

-We hope that these ideas help you well on your way to creating your own outdoor classroom.
-Let us know in the comments whether your a teacher, parent, or guardian and if you have any of your own outdoor classroom ideas that we haven’t listed!
+We hope that these ideas help you well on your way to creating your outdoor classroom.
+Let us know in the comments whether you are a teacher, parent, or guardian and if you have any outdoor classroom ideas we haven’t listed!